llvm/circt/docs/RationaleHW.md

 pretty Verilog for human consumption.
 The optimizer won't fold aggressively around these names.

-_MW: It seems that the idea is that `localparam` is strictly for sv and not what is being addressed here.
-Can we mention that at the start of this section?
-And give a rationale why?_

 ### Parameterized Types

 TODO: Not done yet.